Who are we?

 We love stories.
 We believe in stories.
 And in their power to shape our world.
 So at Wild Goose we celebrate storytellers, and we’re committed to listening.
 Listening to each other’s stories, in all their truthful, messy ambiguities, and looking for our shared narratives, and how they’ve shaped us – in our joy and in our suffering.
 We’re dedicated to offering space to challenge the destructive narratives in our world, the stories that breed fear, violence, and control.
 And to being a place where new stories of restoration and hope can be born.

 We dream of a movement where everyone is welcome to participate.
 We are dedicated to fair trade, gift exchange, ecological sanity, and economic inclusion.
-We strive for high standards of mutual respect, non-hierarchical leadership, and participative planning.
+We strive for high standards of mutual respect, collaboration, and participative planning.

 We encourage a wide, and wild, variety of expression, and intentionally make space for both joy and lament.